MitaliSengupta/holbertonschool-low_level_programming/0x11-singly_linked_lists/README.md

 - The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called lists.h
 - Don’t forget to push your header file
 - All your header files should be include guarded
-- Please this data structure for this project:
+- Please use this data structure for this project:
 ```c
 /**
  * struct list_s - singly linked list